Efficient Unlearning with Privacy Guarantees: Introduction

-In summary, our contributions are: \begin{itemize} \item An efficient machine unlearning framework that guarantees the privacy of individuals whose data are being unlearned.
-Our framework can be combined with {\em any} privacy model.
+In summary, our contributions are: \begin{itemize} \item An efficient machine unlearning framework that provides formal privacy guarantees on the data to be forgotten.
+The framework is agnostic to the ML model and the loss function, and in particular to their convexity or smoothness.

-\item A first instantiation of our framework with $k$-anonymity~\cite{samarati2001protecting} as a privacy model.
-The resulting method guarantees that the unlearned data are protected by $k$-anonymity.
+\item A first instantiation of our framework with probabilistic $k$-anonymity~\cite{soria2012probabilistic} as a privacy guarantee.
+The resulting method protects the unlearned data under probabilistic $k$-anonymity.

-\item A second instantiation with differential privacy (DP) \cite{dwork2006differential} as a privacy model.
-The resulting method guarantees that the unlearned data are protected by $\epsilon$-DP.
+\item A second instantiation with differential privacy (DP) \cite{dwork2006differential} as a privacy guarantee.
+The resulting method protects the unlearned data under $\epsilon$-DP.

-\item Experiments and detailed analyses on four data sets, involving tabular data and images, that demonstrate that our framework achieves utility and forgetting effectiveness comparable to those of exact unlearning methods, while incurring significantly lower computational and storage unlearning costs. \end{itemize}
+\item Experiments and detailed analyses on four data sets, involving tabular data and images, showing that EUPG achieves competitive model utility and forgetting effectiveness relative to exact and certified unlearning baselines. \end{itemize}

 The remainder of this paper is organized as follows.
-Section \ref{sec:related_work} discusses related work on machine unlearning.
-Section \ref{sec:background} provides background on the privacy models that we use in our instantiations.
-Section \ref{sec:eupg} presents our general framework for efficient unlearning with privacy guarantees.
-Section \ref{sec:experimental} reports empirical results on a variety of data sets and ML models.
-Section \ref{sec:conclusion} draws conclusions and sketches some lines for future research.
+Section~\ref{sec:related_work} reviews related work on machine unlearning.
+Section~\ref{sec:background} provides background on the privacy guarantees used in our instantiations.
+Section~\ref{sec:eupg} presents the EUPG framework and formally demonstrates its guarantees.
+Section~\ref{sec:experimental} reports experimental results on a variety of data sets and ML models.
+Section~\ref{sec:conclusion} contains conclusions and directions for future work.